 In the daytime, adult drain flies take care to stay in shady areas.
 They also spend a fair amount of time on the walls adjacent to your plumbing fixtures and perch themselves on the sides of your tub and shower.
 A nocturnal creature, drain flies are usually seen fluttering over your sinks and drains during the nighttime hours.

-Drain flies also live outdoors, finding homes in shallow swimming pool water, inside of air conditioners, sewers and even your sump pump.
+Drain flies also live outdoors, finding homes in shallow swimming pool water, inside of air conditioners, sewers, and even your sump pump.
 Clogged gutters are another favored area.
 Adult drain flies are small enough to enter your home through even the tiniest crack in the window or a door left slightly ajar.

 The openings of your drainpipes are another common entrance.
 If you have toilet bowls that do not receive frequent usage or a drainage pan beneath the refrigerator, these can areas of concern.
 Due to the larvae’s minuscule size, homeowners won’t even notice them swimming in the water.

-Drain fly larvae feed on organic matter that has begun to decay, algae and sediment that they find.
+Drain fly larvae feed on organic matter that has begun to decay, algae, and sediment that they find.
 They also locate dying organisms within the sediment in which to feed upon, in addition to microscopic animal and plant life.
 Any vegetation that has begun to experience decay is a key part of their diet.

 Adults consume mostly liquid matter.
 They do not bite or feed on human hosts.
 Even more surprisingly, drain flies are not the transmitters of any diseases.
 When their bodies begin to decay, drain flies may cause allergic reactions in those who are susceptible.
 Those who suffer from bronchial asthma are especially vulnerable.
 They prefer sweeter liquids, such as fruit juices, nectar, and any sugary substances.
 This is why they make their home in your drain, so that they may feed on all of the beverages you absentmindedly pour down the sink.

-Adult drain flies can only survive for three or four in the absence of food, but if nectar or other sugar based liquids are available, they can live for up to three weeks without a meal.
+Adult drain flies can only survive for three or four in the absence of food, but if nectar or other sugar-based liquids are available, they can live for up to three weeks without a meal.

 Reproduction and Hibernation Habits

 Drain flies are able to reproduce in pools of shallow, standing water.
-When slime, goop and film accumulate on the sides of drains, gutters, swimming pools, toilets, and the like, that's where larvae begin to populate.
+When slime, goop, and film accumulate on the sides of drains, gutters, swimming pools, toilets, and the like, that’s where larvae begin to populate.
 Females can lay eggs whether they are mated or not.
 Eggs are laid in large masses, ranging from 30 to 100 at a time.

 These eggs hatch into larvae within a mere 48 hours.
 The larvae and pupae then make their home where they can locate the film inside of your drains and standing water supplies.
 While they can live on fungi and algae found in these places, drain flies can turn on each other and resort to cannibalism when food supplies run low.

 Drain flies thrive in moist, warm conditions.
 Their preferred hibernation temperature is 70 degrees Fahrenheit.
-Drain flies are typically only found in the summertime or in places with moderate year round climates.
+Drain flies are typically only found in the summertime or in places with moderate year-round climates.
 Cold weather kills off more drain flies than any of their predators.

-If drain files are able to find a home indoors, they can continue their development throughout the year, even during the winter.
+If drain flies are able to find a home indoors, they can continue their development throughout the year, even during the winter.
 However, even when a suitable indoor hibernation spot is found, colder temperatures are still able to stunt their reproductive habits.
 Drain flies will remain hidden during colder periods, only emerging once warmer temperatures become the norm.